 - Stewing hens which are old retired hens

-Free Range Turkey Farming: When people hear of free range poultry production in South Africa, they generally assume that this only covers chickens and hens.
-However, you can also raise turkeys in a free range poultry production system.
-There is good market for these in South Africa.
-The good thing is that the product management for free range turkey and free range chickens is basically the same so you won’t need any specialized skills to raise turkeys once you have mastered free range poultry production.
-Turkey production can be especially profitable during the holiday seasons when a lot of South African families purchase turkey.
+When people hear of free-range poultry production in South Africa, they generally assume that this only covers chickens and hens.
+However, you can also raise turkeys in a free-range poultry production system.
+There is a good market for these in South Africa.
+The good thing is that the product management for free range turkey and free-range chickens is basically the same so you won’t need any specialized skills to raise turkeys once you have mastered free range poultry production.
+Turkey production can be especially profitable during the holiday seasons when a lot of South African families purchase a turkey.